Christmas last order dates 18th Dec (UK) 11th Dec (International)

 Fairground Art

-The course includes a tour around the restoration workshops of Carters Steam Fair and the chance to see an archive of fairground art pieces which have been rescued by Joby Carter and team including original artwork by Fred Fowle.
+This one day fairground art course is designed to give a unique overview into the history and evolution of fairground art through the decades.
+The course includes a tour around the headquarters of Carters Steam Fair and the chance to see an archive of fairground art pieces which have been rescued by Joby Carter and team including original artwork by Fred Fowle.

 Upcoming Courses